 - 1 Tbsp chopped chives

-On a parchment-lined baking sheet, spoon egg white mixture into four equal-sized mounds.
+- On prepared baking sheet, spoon egg white mixture into four equal-sized mounds.
 Push spoon down to make a deep well in the middle of each mound.
 Sprinkle with salt and pepper.